python/mypy/docs/source/faq.rst

 performance.
 It has a minimal performance impact.
 In the future, there could be other tools that can compile statically typed mypy code to C modules or to efficient JVM bytecode, for example, but this is outside the scope of the mypy project.
-It may also be possible to modify existing Python VMs to take advantage of static type information, but whether this is feasible is still unknown.
-This is nontrivial since the runtime types do not necessarily correspond to the static types.

 How do I type check my Python 2 code?
 *************************************